 Osteopathic treatment – what does it involve?

-Newborns and toddlers respond much faster to treatment than adults, their muscles relax and their nervous systems calm down quickly, with a very light touch.
+Newborns and toddlers respond much faster to treatment than adults.
+Their muscles relax and their nervous systems calm down quickly, with a very light touch.
 For this reason, treatment is subtle, gentle and definitely doesn’t feel like a massage that an adult might get.
-On average, a child will only need to see an osteopath for 2-6 treatments, however, this depends on the reason and cause of the issue and the age of the child.
+On average, a child will only need to see an osteopath for 2-6 treatments and benefit from long-term results, however, this depends on the reason and cause of the issue and the age of the child.

-Osteopathic treatment will involve looking over your baby while in nappies only, so we can check for hip and back alignment and assess mobility.
+This gentle treatment will involve looking over your baby so we can check for hip and back alignment and assess mobility.
 It’s best if your baby is fed and somewhat settled before the appointment – keep this in mind when choosing an appointment time.

-We can also help with training mum on how to massage and treat her child, what pressure to use and massage techniques to help with self-care at home.
+We can also help with training you how to massage and treat your child, what pressure to use and massage techniques to help with self-care at home.